Liliane Bettencourt: Philanthropy

+In 2008, the foundation helped fund the new Monet wing at the Musée Marmottan Monet.
+Through the foundation, Bettencourt established the Liliane Bettencourt Prize for Life Sciences in 1997, an annual award recognising outstanding contributions by early-career researchers in biology and biomedical science in Europe.

+Conversely, in 2007 Bettencourt was jointly "awarded" a Black Planet Award, an award given for destroying the planet, along with Peter Brabeck-Letmathe for proliferating contaminated baby food, monopolising water resources, and tolerating child labour.

 Madoff victim

 Bettencourt was reported to be one of the most high-profile victims of Bernard Madoff's Ponzi scheme, losing €22 million.
 She was the first investor in a fund managed by Access International Advisors, which was co-founded by René-Thierry Magon de la Villehuchet.
 De la Villehuchet died by suicide on 22 December 2008, after it became known that his funds had invested a substantial amount of their capital with Madoff.